rohitjoshixyz/learning-sessions/week_03/01_merge_sort/README.md

 ### Comments/Description/Learnings
 Test with ruby's known sort function if the output matches

-There was  a bug identified
+There was  a bug identified, where we weren't using while to flush all the characters in the longer subarray